datalad-handbook/book/docs/basics/101-137-history.rst

    The :command:`git commit --amend` command will let you rewrite the commit message of the most recent commit.
-If you however need to rewrite commit messages of older commits, you can do so during a so-called "interactive rebase" [#f4]_.
+If you however need to rewrite commit messages of older commits, you can do so during a so-called "interactive rebase".
 The command for this is

    .. code-block:: bash